apiaryio/dredd/docs/installation.md

 # Installation

-Dredd is a command-line application written in [CoffeeScript][], a dialect of the JavaScript programming language.
+Dredd is a command-line application written in JavaScript.
 To run it on your machine or in your [Continuous Integration server][CI], you first need to have [Node.js][] installed.

 <a name="install-nodejs"></a><!-- legacy MkDocs anchor -->